jappeace/jappeaceApplication/content/nixos-git.md

 mount "$dev"1 /mnt/boot
 ```

-Here we mount the boot partition.
-Just to make it detectable by the nix config generation script.
+This makes them detectable by the nix config generation script.
+Furthermore it allows the script to write the config on
+the proper disk.

 ## Did I do everything right?
-Doing this a second time my speed made me skeptical,
+The second time I ran trough this post everything went
+quite quickly,
+so I became skeptical.
-to verify everything was sane I used the following commands.
+To verify everything was sane I used the following commands:

 ```bash
 mount | grep /mnt